-The first, Unreal Engine, is a software suite that allows developers to create three-dimensional and immersive digital content.12 It is not used by consumers and is not an app on the App Store.13 Developers wishing to use Unreal Engine must be licensed by nonparty Epic S.A.R.L. ("Epic International"), an Epic Games Swiss subsidiary.14 Epic International licenses Unreal Engine because it sought to protect their intellectual property rights.15 Licensed developers are governed by the End User License Agreement.16
+sive digital content.
+It is not used by consumers and is not an app on the App Store.
+Developers wishing to use Unreal Engine must be licensed by nonparty Epic S.A.R.L. ("Epic International"), an Epic Games Swiss subsidiary.
+Epic International licenses Unreal Engine because it sought to protect their intellectual property rights.
+Licensed developers are governed by the End User License Agreement.